agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 ![tetrad](/assets/images/tetrad.png)

 A Tetradic color scheme is one in which four colors compliments one another by sharing a 90 or 180 degree relationship between one another.
-This effectively forms a rectangle, and sometimes a square, of colors that balanced and complement each other well.
+This effectively forms a rectangle, and sometimes a square, of colors that balance and complement each other well.

 Because we have 24 bits, and 4 threads, we must choose four RGB colors with an interesting property: **the colors cannot have any bits that overlap**.
-Some maze solving algorithms use backtracking, so when a thread backtracks and removes its color from a square representing its path we must clean up its bits.
+Some maze solving algorithms use backtracking, so when a thread backtracks and removes its color from a square, representing its path, we must clean up its bits.

 In other words, if four threads have visited a square, and we only care about their colors, the result is as follows.